chauff/cse1500-web-transcripts/Lecture-3.md

 In JavaScript, **functions are also objects**.
 Apart from functions, JavaScript also comes with a number of other built-in objects: Strings, arrays and objects specific to the fact that JavaScript was developed to add interaction to HTML.
 One example is the `document` object, which only makes sense in the context of an HTML page.
 Note, that the `document` object is not part of core JavaScript (the language is defined independently of the browser context), however when we discuss client-side scripting we do mean JavaScript in the browser.
 The browser is the host application in this case and provides the `document` object.

 JavaScript objects can be created in different ways.
 This is very much unlike Java where there is essentially only one: you have a class, write a constructor and then use the `new` keyword to create an object.
-We will not consider all the manners of creating JavaScript objects here, you should remember though that there are different ways (especially when you look at other developers' code).
+We will not consider all the manners of creating JavaScript objects here, you should remember though that there are different ways (especially when you look at existing code bases).

 ### Object creation with `new`